This webpage is not open to the public.

 29- Kristin Lee Dufour.
 The Influence of Marcel Duchamp upon The Aesthetics of Modern Art, - -> back to top

 30-Marjorie Perloff, Peter Bürger Theory of the Avant-Garde (1980, trans.
 1984) - -> back to top

-31- Danielle S. McLaughlin, Resist those who put a price on academic and artistic freedom, Huffington Post, 2016 - -> back to top
+31- this entry was removed - Danielle S. McLaughlin, Resist those who put a price on academic and artistic freedom, Huffington Post, 2016 - -> back to top

 32- Pierre Cabane, Dialogues with Marcel Duchamp, p76, Da Capo Press. - -> back to top